 Is a defendant released on a bail bond really in the custody of the posting bail agency?

-Yes, when a bail agency post a bail bond with the jail or court, the bail agency is taking responsibility for the defendant to appear at all future court dates.
+Yes, when a bail agency posts a bail bond with the jail or court, the bail bond company is taking responsibility for the defendant to appear at all future court dates.
 For example, if a defendant does not follow the terms and conditions of the bail agency, then the defendant risks being returned to jail!
 We provide the comfort of not being in a jail cell.
 However, if a defendant fails to communicate or check in as required then they may be returned to jail.

 How much does a bail bond really cost?

 15% of the bond is the standard premium.
 However, union members, members of the military, veterans, and clients (defendants) represented by a private attorney may qualify to be released on a lower bail premium.
-Release Me Now Bail Bonds is committed to beating anyone’s rates to every client who qualifies!
+Release Me Now Bail Bonds is a bail agency committed to beating anyone’s rates to every client who qualifies!